JarWarren/coding-exercises/mobile/map-locations/README.md

 ```

 I decided against it.
 It's clear that the backend is trying to send the same 4 fields on every `Location` - even if the schema is unorthodox.
 Because of that, it's better to flatten and simplify the `Location` struct.
-None of the rest of the app needs to know about `Attribute`, and the codebase benefits from added simplicity.
+The rest of the app doesn't have to know about `Attribute`, and benefits from added simplicity.
 If we need a new field in the future, we can just add it.

 In other words, the extra code probably wouldn't be harmful, but it takes time to write, takes up space, and has to be maintained once it exists.
 "Don't solve problems you don't have!"